The following information is subject to change at any time due to state or immigration laws/regulations.

 Ad Valorem Waivers Students who have not lived in Texas for the 12 months preceding registration, but who own property in Collin County, may be eligible for an ad valorem waiver.
 A copy of the deed or most recent property tax statement is required for verification.
 If this waiver is based on a student's (under age 24) parent's property ownership, go to the Admissions Office for the proper form to complete.
 Once Texas residency has been established (12 months), ad valorem waivers expire and additional residency documentation must be provided.
 Property owners on most types of temporary visas are not eligible for the ad valorem waiver.
 Students and/or their parents must generally be U.S. citizens or permanent residents to be eligible for an ad valorem waiver.

 Senior Citizens Students age 65 and older (by the first day of the semester) who are Texas residents are eligible for up to six credit hours of tuition exemption per semester on a space-available basis; other fees will be charged per current catalog (tuition/fees).
+Collin College has three terms per academic year - Fall, Spring and Summer.
 Contact the Admissions Office to verify senior waiver status each term, prior to payment of tuition and fees.